rvikmanis/gasoline/README.md

 ### Models

-A model is a description of some part of the application's state, with instructions on how that state will change.
+In Gasoline, a model is a description of some part of the application's state, with instructions on how that state will change.

 >Note that models don't hold the actual state in them, but keep a reference to the store.